Latter Rain (post–World War II movement): Ecclesiology

 The "Sacrifice of Praise" and the restoration of the Tabernacle of David were important themes within the Latter Rain.
 Dancing, lifting of hands and spontaneous praise are marks of this movement.
 An effort was made to show the error of many Christians who denied that such practices were imperative for believers.

 A major theme of the Latter Rain was "unity" among the believers in the church service, the geographic region, and at large.
 The unity beliefs began to develop after the mainstream Pentecostal denominations began to reject their movement and take steps to distance themselves from the Latter Rain teachings and practices.
-Blaming the denominations for stopped what they perceived to be a move of God, Latter Rain proponents began to strongly condemn and reject denomination structures as incompatible with unity.
+Blaming the denominations for stopping what they perceived to be a move of God, Latter Rain proponents began to strongly condemn and reject denomination structures as incompatible with unity.
 They taught that God saw the Church organized not into denominations but along geographical lines, as in the book of Acts—one Church but in different locations.
 They expected that in the coming "last days," the various Christian denominations would dissolve, and the true Church would coalesce into citywide churches under the leadership of the newly restored apostles and prophets.

 The Latter Rain taught that there would be a restoration of the five ministerial roles mentioned in Ephesians 4:11: apostle, prophet, evangelist, pastor, and teacher.
 They believed that the foundational roles of apostle and prophet had been lost after the time of the first apostles due to the Dark Ages.
 They thought that God was restoring these ministries in the present day.
 These ideas are part of the "prophetic movement" and "New Apostolic Reformation".

 Belief in the restoration of the offices of apostle and prophet distinguished the Latter Rain Movement from the rest of Pentecostalism.
 Classical Pentecostals viewed the five ministerial roles as functions and gifts vested in the entire Spirit-baptized congregation at large, subject to the leading of the Spirit, and not gifts which operated solely at the discretion of one gifted individual.